Podcast: Play in new window | Download

 - Do I have a spiritual hunger and thirst?

-Discussion Questions for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter the Kingdom of Heaven
+Discussion Questions for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter (Matthew 7:21)

 - Day 1: Read Matthew 7:21-23 & discuss: What reveals the ‘sincerity’ of those standing before Christ in verses 21 & 22?
 Why do you think (i.e. what is implied in Scripture) people will urgently try to convince Jesus that they are true Christians?
 What does this reveal about them – that is – what are they counting on as the reason they think they are saved?